 Dealing With Flooding

-Flooding seems to be on the increase.
-When confronted by a pool of water blocking your way whether you drive on through the water depends on how deep it is.
-If water gets into to your engine the car will stall and you will cause costly damage.
-It is recommended that you should never attempt to drive through water that is as high as your cars exhaust pipe, generally speaking, don't driving through still water that is deeper than six inches, or four inches if the water is moving.
+When confronted by a pool of water blocking your way, whether you drive on through the water depends on how deep it is.
+If water gets into your engine, the car will stall, and you will cause costly damage.
+It is recommended that you should never attempt to drive through water that is as high as your car's exhaust pipe.
+Generally speaking, don't drive through still water that is deeper than six inches or four inches if the water is moving.